-When you hit the pavement for a run or play a vigorous game of soccer this fall, you need to drink enough fluid to perform at your best and avoid dehydration.
-But what should you drink, how much and when?
-We have the answers to all your sports hydration questions.
+When you go for a run or play a sweaty game of soccer this fall, make sure you drink enough fluid to perform at your best and avoid dehydration.
+But what, when and how much should you drink?
+We’ve got the answers to all your sports hydration questions!

-According to the Dietitians of Canada, water is the best fluid to drink before and after playing sports.
-If you sweat heavily for more than 45 minutes, sipping on a sports drink while you exercise can help you replace lost sodium.
+According to Dietitians of Canada, water is the best liquid to drink before and after playing sports.
+If you sweat heavily for more than 45 minutes, taking a few sips of a sports drink while you exercise can help you replace lost sodium.

-While fruit juice, soda and coffee also provide hydration, you should avoid them while you play sports because your body can’t absorb them well.
+While fruit juice, soda and coffee can also provide hydration, you should avoid them while playing sports because your body can’t absorb them properly.

-Men should aim for 12 cups of water a day while women need about 9 cups.
-Your fluid needs might be higher if you sweat a lot, wear heavy sports equipment, or exercise in very hot or humid weather.
+Men should aim for 12 cups of water a day while women need about nine cups.
+You may need to hydrate more if you sweat a lot, if you’re wearing heavy sports equipment or if you’re exercising in very hot or humid weather.

-Before exercising, you should drink at least 1 to 2 cups of water approximately four hours before playing sports and another ½ to 1½ cups two hours before exercising.
-Consuming enough fluids beforehand will help you avoid dehydration, fatigue and muscle cramps.
+Before exercising, you should drink at least 1 to 2 cups of water about 4 hours before you start, and another ½ to 1 ½ cups around 2 hours before.
+Drinking enough ahead of time will help you avoid dehydration, fatigue and muscle cramps.

-While you’re playing sports, sip on water (or a sports drink if necessary) every 10 to 15 minutes.
-Take small sips rather than big gulps to avoid getting stomach cramps.
+While exercising, sip on water (or a sports drink if necessary) every 10 to 15 minutes.
+Take small sips rather than big gulps to avoid stomach cramps.

-When you’re finished exercising, drink water to replenish lost fluids.
+After exercising, drink plenty of water to replenish lost fluids.
 Low-fat milk, 100% fruit juice and fruit with a high water content such as watermelon can also help you rehydrate.

 Look out for signs of dehydration while you’re exercising, including:

 If you experience any of these symptoms, you should increase your fluid intake.
 Not only can dehydration affect your performance, it can be life-threatening in extreme cases.

-If you struggle to drink adequate amounts of water because you don’t like the taste, choosing a pure and natural spring water instead of tap water can help.
-You can also add slices of lemon, lime, orange, cucumber or mint to your spring water to make it taste fresh and boost its vitamin content.
+Have a hard time drinking enough water because you don’t enjoy the taste?
+Drinking pure, natural spring water instead of tap water can help.
+You can also add slices of lemon, lime, orange, cucumber or mint to your spring water to give it a fresh taste and boost its vitamin content.